Unfortunately, we cannot allow members of the general public to use the campsite. No dogs are allowed.

 Buildings.
 On arrival, the warden will handover the building to you, explain the operation of the key items, and carry out an inspection of the condition with you.
 Please ensure that you program time to clean the building to a state ready for the next visitor and agree a handback inspection time with the warden.
 Please allow time to rectify any issues the warden may find with you.
 Please pay particular attention to under bunks, inside fridges, freezers, and ovens.
 Keep the chairs and tables inside the buildings.

-Toilets.
+Toilets and showers.
 The Warden will clean and replenish the toilets when possible, but please help out if you can.
 Let the warden know if you find any issues.
+There are two toilet blocks, opened as necessary by the warden.
+Both have two showers per side, one of each side is accessible.
+The showers are free.

 Public Footpath.
 We have a public footpath which goes through the site, marked by yellow topped posts so unfortunately we cannot exclude members of the public passing through.
 We are working with The Golf Club to apply for a diversion.